How-to Guide to Changing Your Name AND Gender

 - File your forms with the court clerk

-- Go to your court hearing
+- Go to your court hearing, if necessary

 - Get your Decree Changing Name and Gender from the court